Big-Life-Lab/PHES-ODM/metadata_en.md

 	-	`pps`: Percent primary sludge, for total solids.
 	-	`other`: Other measurement of viral copies or wastewater treatment plant parameter.
 Add description to UnitOther.

--	**unitOther**: [string] Description for other measurement unit not listed in unit.
+-	**unitOther**:(Unit other): [string] Description for other measurement unit not listed in unit.

--	**aggregation**: [category] Statistical measures used to report the sample units of Ct/Cq, unless otherwise stated.
+-	**aggregation**:(Aggregation): [category] Statistical measures used to report the sample units of Ct/Cq, unless otherwise stated.
 Each aggregation has a corresponding value.
 	-	`single`: This value is not an aggregate measurement in any way (ie. not a mean, median, max or any other) and can be a replicate value.
 	-	`mean`: Arithmetic mean
 	-	`meanNr`: Arithmetic mean, normalized